Subscribe to Pro or Enterprise plans to unlock this feature.

 Become a smarter investor today.

-This statistic highlights American Airline’s Average Seat Miles starting from Q1 of 2016 to the latest quarter.
+This statistic highlights American Airline’s Average Seat Miles, reported on a quarterly basis from Q1 2016 onwards.

 American Airlines is the principal subsidiary of AMR Corporation.
 The company’s passenger division is one of the largest scheduled passenger airlines in the world.
 Their cargo division is one of the largest scheduled air freight carriers in the world.
 American operates American Eagle, a group of four small regional airlines that connect passengers from smaller markets into American’s hub system.
 They operate their primary and largest Maintenance and Repair Operations (MRO) base in Tulsa.
 American Airlines and American Eagle operate out of 10 hubs with Dallas being the largest.
 The airline’s segment operates in two divisions – mainline and regional, with the former being the major segment.
 The company’s passenger segment accounts for more than 90% of the company’s total revenue.
 The cargo segment accounts for 2% and the other e=services form the remaining.
 The company has around 1500 aircraft in its fleet.
 900 aircraft are used for mainline services and 600 for regional services.

 Available seat miles refer to how many seat miles are actually available for purchase on an airline.
 ASM is a measure of an airplane carrying capacity available to generate revenue.

 The ASM for American Airlines has been as follows: